subhramazumdar/RaidenAnalysis/RNTopologyCode/README.md

 # Topological Analysis of Raiden Network: Mainnet and Goerli Testnet

-This repo contains a analysis of Raiden Network
+This repo contains analysis of Raiden Network